When you are involved in a car accident, it is important to understand who is…

 Get Compensation For Your Accident Today!

 Proving fault and filing a personal injury lawsuit can be a difficult procedure.
 The Atlanta car accident lawyers at The Fitzpatrick Law Firm can help you understand your rights and options and will fight for the maximum financial compensation possible.
-Call us today at (678) 607-5550 to get a free consultation!
+Call us at (678) 607-5550 for a free consultation!